sbogucki12/GolfCard/README.md

 ## Notes from the Developer

+*4/20/2018*
+You're gonna laugh at me.
+I trashed the TypeScript app.  lol.  <br/>

+The decision is only modestly as pathetic as it sounds.
+With work and my commute, I don't have a lot of time to devote to this, so I decided to discard TS for now for the sake of using the limited time judiciously.

+While this project was originally intended to reinforce technologies I use at work, I've decided that I want it to do that, but also to be something, as an app, that I can see and use as quickly as possible.
+And then refactor and expand from there.

+I'm still sufficiently at the learning phase with TypeScript that it slows me down a bit.
+Which is annoying, because I imagine as I can apply it better, it will actually increase my coding efficiency.
+Plus, the non sytactical things, like external libraries not always importing easilly (for me, at least), really delay me with TypeScript.

+*4/14/2018*
 With a fulltime job and a long commute, I am not able to dedicate as much time to this project as I would wish.
 But I'll try to get to it at least every weekend, and hopefully during some weeknights. <br/>

 I'm also discovering that I had to moderate some of the TypeScript Linter's settings.
 It was so stringent that it made development super cumbersome.
 Though, I don't think any of the changes I made to the linter will lessen the integrity of TypeScript's value. <br/>